-62 Legislative text - Article 21 - Requirements relating to standardisation section 4.4 Regulatory and Industry Compliance, STS securitisation-§(v).
+62 Legislative text - Article 21 - Requirements relating to standardisation

 21.10.
 The transaction documentation shall include clear provisions that facilitate the timely resolution of conflicts between different classes of investors, voting rights shall be clearly defined and allocated to bondholders and the responsibilities of the trustee and other entities with fiduciary duties to investors shall be clearly identified.